INSIDE: A sneak peek into the Christmas House Rovaniemi gift shop in Lapland.

 The Christmas House shop is located at the front of the Santa Claus Holiday Village, to the right of the Three Elves Restaurant and Hotel reception building.

-Pull open the door to enter the Christmassy foyer space, filled with decorated trees, baubles hanging from the ceiling, pictures of elves, and snow.
+Pull open the door to enter the Christmassy foyer space, filled with:

 You may even spot a few trolls!